-- To start with, it doesn’t require a lot of space for you to set up your farm.
+- First, it doesn’t require a lot of space for you to set up your farm.
 You can have a small-scale farm in your backyard or even in the comfort of your living room.

 - Aquaponic systems are energy-efficient and conserve water.
-In a hydroponics system, for instance, only 10% of the water used is taken up by the plants as compared to 50-80% in Aquaponics.
+In a hydroponics system, for instance, the plants take up only 10% of the water used, compared to 50-80% in Aquaponics.

-- What’s more, since there is no soil involved, there is little to no chance of soil-borne diseases affecting your plants.
+- Moreover, since no soil is involved, there is little to no chance of soil-borne diseases affecting your plants.
 And if they do occur, they are quickly contained since the system is open and visible.

-- Weed growth is also significantly minimized in this system as compared to when you are using the soil.
+- Weed growth is also significantly minimized in this system compared to soil use.
 And in case they do occur, they are easy to remove.

-- Plants grown in aquaponics systems absorb more nutrients from fish waste than those grown in soil.
+- Plants grown in aquaponics systems absorb more nutrients from fish waste than in soil.
 This means using grow lights will not facilitate unwanted algae growth.

-- Another benefit that comes with this system is that you can grow plants and rear fish all year round.
-The temperature and other conditions in the aquaponics greenhouses can be controlled to suit the needs of your plants and animals.
-This way, you get a steady supply of fresh produce and fish all year long!
+- Another benefit of this system is that you can grow plants and rear fish all year round.
+The temperature and other conditions in aquaponics greenhouses can be controlled to suit the needs of your plants and animals.
+This way, you get a steady supply of fresh produce and fish all year!

 See Related: Greenhouse Cost Guide